reklama - zainteresowany?

 Spis treści

 • 3.
-Instructions, Concurrency, Inputs, Outputs
+Instructions, Concurrency, Inputs, and Outputs

 • 6.
 Review of Programming Language Paradigms